IndoorAtlas/scala-js-heatmap/README.md

    * Use `~fastOptJS` for automatic build with code changes (e.g. when using an IDE) and refresh the page when done
  * Open `target/scala_2.12/classes/index-dev.html` in a browser
    * Fill the fields and submit
-   * Use Example button for fixed query config
+   * Use Example button for fixed demo query config

 ## TODO